pmiklos/obyte-devnet/README.md

 # Byteball Devnet Witness and Hub

-This project provides a lightweight disposable byteball network that can be used on demand per developement project.
-It generates a new DAG from scratch with simplified protocol for your own use.
+This project provides a lightweight disposable byteball network that can be used on demand for developement.
+It generates a new DAG from scratch with a simplified protocol for your own use.
 Benefits of using the devnet compared to testnet are:
 * no wait times for sychronizing the network to the latest state
 * minimal storage requirement since you don't have to download the whole testnet dag which is already several gigabytes
 * you can create as many devnet DAGs you want, for example one for each project